 This is also my first year ordering fanmade Season’s Greetings (actually, I’ve never ordered an official one either), and I’m really looking forward to receiving my Xiumin and Sehun diaries/planners from @ICETREE326 and @ohwindyside.

 Taking a class to help refocus my career path.
-I’m hoping to finish the coursework by March or April, at which point I’ll look for a tech job again.
-I feel significantly better about working in tech again than I did this time last year, so I’ve got high hopes.
+I’m hoping to finish the coursework by March or April, at which point I’ll look for a job again.
+I feel significantly better about working in tech again than I did this time last year, so here’s to hoping.

 Spotify Premium.
 Yes, I finally caved because their ads are so godawful that I couldn’t take it anymore, but it’s been pretty worth it.